clucompany/cluUname/README.md

 [![Documentation](https://docs.rs/cluuname/badge.svg)](https://docs.rs/cluuname)

-Name and information about the current kernel.
+Library for displaying information about the system.
+Implemented only for Linux.

 # Print